Overview

 Backend / CMS

-Airtable as a no-code database
+Airtable as a no-code database, proxied through a Netlify Function

 Key Design Decisions